Romit-Maulik/POD_RKHS/README.md

-# POD_RKHS
+# POD-RKHS
-Using RKHS for simulating evolution of POD coefficients with applications to NWP, Climate
+Using RKHS for simulating evolution of POD coefficients with applications to geophysical forecasting.

+Contact rmaulik@anl.gov for details